NordVPN full review

-NordVPN’s is good because, rather than forcing you to disconnect all internet activity, you can choose apps it’ll kill should the VPN tunnel collapse.
-You can choose these apps from a scrollable list.
+NordVPN’s Kill Switch is good because, rather than forcing you to disconnect all internet activity, you can choose which apps it’ll kill should the VPN tunnel collapse.

-However, in doing so there is some risk of data being leaked.
+However, know that there is still some risk of data being leaked.
 The OpenVPN version of NordVPN (which is the version you’ll be using on your PC) doesn’t allow you to terminate the internet connection on the system level yet, but iOS, Android and macOS users using the IKEv2 version of the app are able to do so.
 The company says it is currently working on improving its Kill Switch feature to allow this across the board.

 NordVPN: Additional features

 When you first begin using NordVPN you’ll be asked whether you’d like to turn on CyberSec, which is essentially an ad blocker with some malware protection built in.
 This is a reasonably new feature for the service, and one that several of its rivals have also adopted.
 It’s designed to protect against intrusive ads, malware, phishing attempts and other threats.

 We already have fully-fledged antivirus and prefer not to block ads as they are part of what keeps online content available to read for free, but for some this will be a hugely appealing additional feature.

 You can turn CyberSec on or off at any time.

 The latest addition is Nord's new password manager, NordPass, which could also be appealing if you've been wanting to sort out your passwords for a while.
 With a password manager, you no longer need to remember which email address or password you use for a site: the password manager handles all that and enters the information automatically, while keeping your vault of logins safe with a single password - and that's all you have to remember.
 Nord says the feature will be out later in 2019.